 Alkalinity VS pH In Aquarium

-Alkalinity is not the same as pH, although they are often confused. pH is a measure of the water’s acidity or basicity (alkalinity), while alkalinity is a measure of the water’s ability to neutralize acids.
+Alkalinity is not the same as pH, although they are related. pH measures the water’s acidity or basicity (acid or alkaline), while Alkalinity, or Total Alkalinity, measures the water’s buffering capacity and ability to neutralize acids.
+In short, alkaline and alkalinity refer to different things.

-When talking about the buffering capacity of alkaline, it is also referred to as KH or Carbonate Hardness which is also different from GH or General Hardness.
+When talking about alkalinity, or the buffering capacity of water, it is also referred to as KH or Carbonate Hardness which is also different from GH or General Hardness.
 Carbonate Hardness refers to the level of carbonates and bicarbonates in the water and is measured in ppm (parts per million) or dKH (degree of carbonate hardness).

-The pH scale is a measurement system from 0-14, with 0 being acid, 7 neutral, and 14 basic (alkaline).
+If you look at the pH scale below, you will see that it measures from 0-14, with 0 being acid, 7 neutral, and 14 basic (alkaline).
 A pH value above 7 is considered alkaline.
-This alkalinity level is multiplied by 10 for each additional value, so a pH of 9 is 10 times more alkaline than an 8.
+This pH level is multiplied by 10 for each additional value, so a pH of 9 is 10 times more alkaline than an 8.

-Understanding that the level of alkalinity increases quite dramatically the further you move along the scale will also help explain why aquarium water with slightly high alkalinity is not so severe.
+Understanding that the pH increases quite dramatically the further you move along the scale will also help explain why aquarium water that is slightly on the alkaline side is not so severe.

-Your main aim is to find out what pH is suitable for your fish, create that pH in your aquarium and then maintain a stable pH level.
+Your main aim is to determine what pH is suitable for your fish, create that pH in your aquarium and then maintain a stable pH level by setting a good alkalinity level to act as a buffer against rapid changes.

 You can understand aquarium pH levels and learn how to lower pH in an aquarium by reading this article: Fish Tank pH Levels (An easy guide for fishkeepers).